yeehaa123/presentation-moonconf/slides.md

 <!---
 Personal introduction and offcourse

 Good morning everyone.
 Really excited to be here.
 My name is Jan Hein Hoogstad.
 I'm currently the CEO and lead developer of a startup called Offcourse.
-Offcourse is going to radically change the way we learn new skills online, but today, I'm not going to talk about that.
+Offcourse is going to radically change the way you learn new skills online, but today, I'm not going to talk about that.
+Simply check out our website if you want to know more.

-In fact, for this presentation, my previous life as a professor in philosophy and cultural studies is probably equally relevant as my current one as a developer, since it combines insights from both.
+For this presentation, my previous life as a professor in philosophy and cultural studies is probably equally relevant as my current one as a developer, since it combines insights from both.

 -->
 ---